 I grew up in rural Missouri between two small towns named Arrow Rock and Slater.
 For many, many miles all you would see on both sides of the road were fields of corn or soybeans.

-One thing that struck my eyes was a huge tower on one of the roads we frequented to travel to Slater – a small town of less than a thousand people.
-In the middle of a field, although located just off the road, was this giant tower.
-Painted red and white, at the top of this tower were four huge horn antennas – piercing like eyes watching you drive down the road.
-Being a kid who was interested in electronics and how they worked – including RF systems, I was mesmerized by the size of the tower and the horn antennas.
+One thing that struck my eyes was a huge tower on one of the roads we frequented to travel to Slater — a small town of less than two thousand people.
+In the middle of a field, although located just off the road, was a giant tower.
+Painted red and white, at the top of this tower were four huge horn antennas — piercing like eyes watching you drive down the road.
+Being a child who was interested in electronics and how they worked – including RF systems, I was mesmerized by the size of the tower and the horn antennas.
 At the base of the tower was a small white concrete building with a small gravel driveway leading to it.

 One thing that still interests me is how this tower had no light.
 Almost every tower I’ve seen to that point – and since – has had a light on the top of warn airplanes of its existence.
 This tower was tall enough (at least to my knowledge) to require some type of light, and especially since it was located in a field with no tall buildings or objects surrounding (or anywhere near) the tower.